 Although 24-inch and 25-inch monitors aren't as popular as larger monitors, and companies aren't producing as many models as before, they're still useful for some people.
 They're a good choice if you have limited desk space or if you find larger screens too big.
-Despite most 24- or 25-inch monitors coming out now are focused on gaming, there are still some with office-oriented features, so you'll have to think about how you're going to use the monitor before looking for one.
+Even though most 24 or 25-inch monitors coming out now are focused on gaming, there are still some with office-oriented features, so you'll have to think about how you're going to use the monitor before looking for one.

 The best 25-inch monitor we've tested is the Dell Alienware AW2523HF.
 It's a versatile monitor that has gaming-focused features, like its fast 360Hz refresh rate that's ideal for competitive gaming.
 While its 1080p resolution may seem low and doesn't deliver the sharpest detail, this is what you have to expect for something in this size range, and the low resolution requires less bandwidth on your graphics card, making it easier to maintain high frame rates.
-Even at that, due to its higher pixel density, it still has decent text and image clarity.
+Even with that, it still has decent text and image clarity.

 It delivers good motion handling at high refresh rates thanks to its quick response time, and it also has a quick 60Hz response time, which is ideal for gaming at lower refresh rates.
 Despite being focused on gaming, it's still good if you want to use it for other tasks as it gets bright enough to fight glare and has great reflection handling, so visibility isn't a problem in well-lit rooms.
 It also has wide viewing angles and excellent ergonomics, making it easy to share your screen with someone next to you, like a coworker or friend.

-If you're looking for the best 24-inch monitor and don't mind getting a cheap display, check out the AOC 24G15N.
-It has a 24-inch, 1080p display like the ViewSonic XG2431 but has a lower 180Hz refresh rate, which is still fine for most gamers with entry-level setups.
+If you're looking for the best 24-inch monitor and don't mind getting a cheap display, check out the AOC 24G15N, which has a 24-inch, 1080p display.
+It has a lower 180Hz refresh rate than the ViewSonic XG2431, which is still fine for most gamers with entry-level setups.
 The main downside of using it is that it has noticeable smearing and motion blur with fast-moving objects, which is disappointing for playing fast-paced games.
-If that's important for you, it's better to go for the higher-end ViewSonic, otherwise the AOC offers what you need in a cheap 24-inch monitor for gaming.
+If that's important for you, it's better to go for the higher-end ViewSonic.
+Otherwise, the AOC offers what you need in a cheap 24-inch monitor for gaming.

 It's even a good choice if you want to use it in a dark room, as it has a high native contrast ratio, and the black uniformity is decent.
 Although it doesn't get bright enough to fight a ton of glare for use in a well-lit room, it's still fine if you have a few lights around, and it has good reflection handling.